 I mentioned before that this place gets crazy busy during the day.
 That is the reason why I tried coming there as soon as they open.
 And just as I hoped it was still quite empty.
 I also noticed that most of the guests were locals so not that many tourists yet (that changed already when I was leaving the deli).

-How to order at
+◈ How to order at Katz’s Deli ◈

 There’s also a whole procedure with visiting and ordering food at Katz’s.
 As soon as you enter the deli you get a ticket.
 All of your orders get written on it and you hand it over when you pay.
 Make sure that you don’t lose it because otherwise, you can get a fine of up to $50.
-Most of the deli is self-service – there are four counter stations which serve different items.
-In the front is grill station where you cheesesteaks, burgers, hot dogs, knishes, soups, and egg creams.
+Most of the deli is self-service – there are four counter stations that serve different items.
+In the front is a grill station where you can order cheesesteaks, burgers, hot dogs, knishes, soups, and egg creams.

 Then is the most famous station – cutter station.
 Each cutter has his own station.
 The line on the closest one is usually the longest because people don’t realize that.
 So move in a little bit.
 I didn’t have any problems with that because there were not that many people there at the time of my visit.
 Also, do not forget to tip the cutter once he’s done preparing your sandwich.
-A few singles is okay, maybe a $5 if you’re ordering for more than one person.
+A few singles are okay, maybe a $5 if you’re ordering for more than one person.
 Sides & sodas is the next station down right before the trays.
 The last counter is where you can order specialty items like latkes and blintzes.

 After you get all of your food you can seat anywhere in the middle or the rear of the restaurant.
 Tables along the front wall are only for waiter service so do not seat there.
 Maybe you are lucky and can seat at the same place where Harry and Sally sat back in the 80s.
 Once you are done go to the cashier with your ticket and pay with cash because they only accept cash

-What to eat at
+◈ What to eat at Katz’s Deli ◈

 There are a few foods worth trying here.
 These are matzo ball soup, latkes and of course the famous pastrami on rye sandwich.